 - Please include your email address on the form, this will allow you to receive online newsletters as well as advanced notifications about special events.

 - Please include on the form your areas of interest: American Indian, Oceanic, or African.

-- If you have any questions at all about membership in the Douglas Society, please call the Denver Art Museum at 720-913-0165.
+- If you have any questions at all about membership in Friends of Native Arts, please call the Denver Art Museum at 720-913-0162.